 - Evaluate and implement new health strategies to decrease risk to the MC community.

-- Introduce random, required COVID-19 testing for unvaccinated individuals.
+- May introduce random, required COVID-19 testing for individuals.

 - Consider adding restrictions or extra guidance for on and off-campus activities.